ekatzenstein/create-react-app-fullstack/README.md

 <br/>

 ### nodemon
-After this, you can test your back-end code on the built static files:
+You can test your back-end code on the built static files.
+This is the quickest way to test back-end updates if you're not updating the front-end:

 ```
 nodemon server